 Sentence case – This will make the first letter in the first word of a sentence capitalized.

 lowercase – All of the letters will be made lowercase

 UPPERCASE – All of the letters will be made uppercase

 Capitalize Each Word – The first letter in each word will become uppercase.
 Handy for formatting titles and subheadings.

 Keyboard Shortcut To Change Case

-If you want to change the case of text just using your keyboard, with the text selected press CTRL + F3 which will rotate through the different formats.
+If you want to change the case of text just using your keyboard, with the text selected press SHIFT + F3 which will rotate through the different formats.
 If you’re using a MAC the shortcut is fn+ SHIFT + F3.

 How To Change Case & Capitalize Text Video Walk Through